 Tortoise and freshwater turtle species diversity in the Southeast Asia Region is one of the greatest in the world with over 90 species accounting for over 25% of all known tortoise and freshwater turtle species.
-Yet despite this high diversity and the importance of the Southeast Asia region for tortoise and freshwater turtles many of these species are amongst the most endangered in the world.
+Yet despite this high diversity and the importance of the Southeast Asia region for tortoise and freshwater turtles, many of these species are among the most endangered in the world.
 A 2011 review of global tortoise and freshwater turtle species from The International Union for Conservation of Nature (IUCN) placed 17 Asian species in the top 25 most endangered globally.

 Viet Nam is home to 25 species of tortoise and freshwater turtles including two endemic species, the Southern Vietnamese Box Turtle (Cuora picturata) and the Vietnamese Pond Turtle (Mauremys annamensis) with populations on the decline.
 The Vietnamese Pond Turtle is extremely scarce and only found in the central region of Viet Nam, the Southern Vietnamese Box Turtle is found in Southern provinces surrounding Phu Yen and Khanh Hoa provinces.

 What are we doing?

 WCS Viet Nam works with the Vietnamese government agencies to build capacity and inform policy which enables effective oversight of wildlife trade activities.
 We conduct research on crime syndicates, locations of illegal wildlife sale/production, smuggling routes which can help local law enforcement agencies with their investigations and arrests.